muchaeljohn739337-cloud/advancia-platform-backup/OPS_PLAYBOOK.md

 ### Emergency Contacts

 - **Infrastructure Issues**: DigitalOcean support
-- **Security Incidents**: security@advvancia.com
+- **Security Incidents**: security@Advancia.com
 - **Application Bugs**: GitHub Issues
 - **Performance Issues**: Datadog alerts

 ---

 **⚡ This Ops Playbook is your complete self-hosted SaaS master manual.
-Hand it to collaborators and they'll know exactly how to run, secure, and scale Advvancia.**
+Hand it to collaborators and they'll know exactly how to run, secure, and scale Advancia.**